elbeicktalat/flutter_auth_buttons/README.md

 ),
 ```

-Do same way with other buttons, when you want to customize any button
+Do same think with the other buttons, when you want customize any button
 you can do it just passing a property which you want.